me3-eth/subdomain-registrar/README.md

 # me3 Subdomain Registrar

-Allow users of your NFT community, DAO, or club to register subdomains and user profiles under your ENS name.
+Allow users of your NFT community, DAO, or club to register subdomains and user profiles under your project's ENS name.

 Glossary: